-Cranes are categorised according to their use and operating mechanism.
+Cranes are categorized according to their use and operating mechanism.
 Some of the most common types include all-terrain cranes, carry deck cranes, crawler cranes, rough terrain cranes and hydraulic cranes.

-Hydraulic equipment uses a combination of cylinders, pistons, and trapped fluids to shift pressure from one point to another using a much greater force.
+Hydraulic equipment use a combination of cylinders, pistons, and trapped fluids to shift pressure from one point to another using a much greater force.
 It works by using the following hydraulic system components:

-• Pump – Moves the liquid, pressurises fluid, and creates hydraulic energy.
+- Pump – Moves the liquid, pressurizes fluid, and creates hydraulic energy.

-• Actuators – Turn pressurised fluid into mechanical energy so it’s usable for work applications.
+- Actuators – Turn pressurized fluid into mechanical energy so it’s usable for work applications.

-Hydraulic cranes, therefore, are powerful and a great choice for transporting objects that other cranes cannot.
-Hydraulic crane repair should also be given importance when damages occur to ensure functions and integrity have not been affected.
+Therefore, hydraulic cranes are powerful and a smart choice for transporting objects that other cranes cannot.
+Hydraulic crane repair should also be given importance when damage occurs to ensure functions and integrity have not been affected.

-Maintenance is imperative to crane safety, identifying and repairing issues early, and preventing big problems in the future.
+Proper maintenance is imperative to crane safety and in order to identify and repair issues early so that big problems can be prevented in the future.
 While maintenance practices may differ, here are some of the most important aspects you need to pay attention to when caring for your hydraulic cranes.

-Acquired product knowledge and experience are essential for correct use, functional testing, adjustment, and calibrations of hydraulic cranes.
+Acquired product knowledge and experience are essential for correct use, functional testing, adjustment, and calibration of hydraulic cranes.
 Heavy equipment has little room for fault or failure.

 Comprehensive Repair and Support Plan